phenoscape/pheno-jsonld/README.md

     relates to particular scorings of characteristics of an organism.
 These could be forced into an `UNALIGNED` block in NEXUS, but is not an `unaligned` characters type
     in NeXML.

+A more appealing layout would be a discription of possible character states for a trait (already
+    present in the `state` construct of NeXML), a description of the state alphabet of a homologous charactera (AKA "transformation series"; which are handled in the `char` elements in NeXML [though `char` is  a horridly vague name]), and information about scorings of organismal entities.

+## Not all scored entities are, even operationally, taxa
+"OTU" is short for operational taxonomic unit.

 # Links
 This repo is product of the  Computable evolutionary phenotype knowledge workshop